0tickpulse/vscode-mythic/README.md

     </a>
 </div>

-<p style="text-align: center;">A Visual Studio Code extension that adds language support for MythicMobs configurations.</p>
+<p align="center">A Visual Studio Code extension that adds language support for MythicMobs configurations.</p>

 ## 📖 Table of Contents